Julius Kruttschnitt

-Julius Kruttschnitt (July 30, 1854 – June 15, 1925) was a German American railroad executive.
+Julius Kruttschnitt (July 30, 1854 – June 15, 1925) was an American railroad executive of German descent.

 Biography

-He was born on July 30, 1854 in New Orleans, Louisiana.
+He was born on July 30, 1854, in New Orleans, Louisiana.
 He graduated from Washington and Lee University in 1873 and worked briefly as a schoolteacher before beginning his railroad career.
 He joined the Southern Pacific Railroad in 1885 and served in a variety of roles, culminating in chairman from 1913.

-He retired on May 31, 1925 as chairman of the executive committee of the Southern Pacific Railroad.
-He died on June 15, 1925 in New Orleans, Louisiana of a heart attack.
+He retired on May 31, 1925, as chairman of the executive committee of the Southern Pacific Railroad.
+He died on June 15, 1925, in New Orleans, Louisiana, of a heart attack.